| 6 bedrooms | bathrooms | 3600 sq. ft.

 This Romanesque/Renaissance Revival townhouse was designed by the prolific Brooklyn architect Isaac Delamater Reynolds, in 1891.
 The home was first owned by John Furhrer, the Vice President of the Germania (Guardian) Life Insurance Company.
-The current owner, famed photographer David Armstrong, used the home as a studio, and backdrop for publications like his book titled 615 Jefferson Avenue and countless magazines.
+The current owner, famed photographer David Armstrong, used the home as a studio, and backdrop for publications like his book titled 615 Jefferson Avenue, and French Vogue.

 The house is part of the proposed Stuyvesant North Historic District an area of stunning 19th Century townhomes and apartments.
 615 Jefferson Avenue is located on one of the most desirable blocks in Brooklyn, and the surrounding blocks are row after row of two and three story exquisitely designed townhouses set upon broad tree lined streets and avenues.
 Developed between 1870 and 1920, Stuyvesant Heights is an almost exclusively residential neighborhood with small businesses, shops, and fine restaurants serving the community.
 Transportation is easy with the Utica Express A/C Utica stop nearby.

 Note: This house is a Single Room Occupancy with a Certificate of non-harassment filed.
 The house has been occupied as a one family dwelling for the past thirteen years.
 The house has been lovingly maintained, but bring your preservation architect to improve, maintain, and unlock the potential of this historic home.